cienciadedatosysalud/IndicPy/_sources/index.rst.txt

 ..
-IndicPy documentation master file, created by sphinx-quickstart on Mon Apr 28 10:32:09 2025.
+IndicPy4Health documentation master file, created by sphinx-quickstart on Mon Apr 28 10:32:09 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-IndicPy
+IndicPy4Health
 =====================

-**IndicPy** is a Lightweight, Fast, and Intuitive Indicator Calculations Python Library from Health data.
+**IndicPy4Health** is a Lightweight, Fast, and Intuitive Indicator Calculations Python Library from Health data.

 .. toctree::
    :maxdepth: 2